 It is wonderful to see families in our church minister to children in need through foster care.
 They are a constant, tangible example of the gospel of Christ as they practice “pure and undefiled religion” (James 1:27).
-As our church recognizes National Adoption Awareness Month throughout May, it is our great pleasure to share this testimony from Sheldon and Alana Ko, who have served little ones in need through foster care since 2016.
+As our church recognizes National Foster Care Awareness Month throughout May, it is our great pleasure to share this testimony from Sheldon and Alana Ko, who have served little ones in need through foster care since 2016.

 We were already a family of six.
 Why did we become foster parents?
 Why would we decide to add two foster children to our family, along with all the challenges and responsibilities that come with them?